benediktschulz/paper_pp_wind_gusts/README.md

 ## Code

-Due to the fact that the data cannot be distributed publicly, we supply only the code used for postprocessing and evaluation.
-The scripts for data preprocessing and application of the provided functions are not supplied.
-However, two exemplary scripts for the usage of the postprocessing functions are given.
+Here, we supply the code used for data preprocessing, postprocessing and evaluation.
+Two exemplary scripts for the usage of the postprocessing functions are given.
 Each of the R-files includes functions that can be applied to data of the desired format.

 | File | Description |